MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/maintain-packages.md

 ## Update

+Update packages to the latest versions.
+This will stay within the bounds set by `package.json` such as `~` or `^`.

 ```sh
 $ npm update
 ```

-Note that the above command will still honor the caret and tilde limits so you won't get the newest always.

-If you want to force everything to the most modern version, run:
+If you want to force _everything_ to the most modern version, ignoring the versions set in `package.json`, run this:

 ```sh
 $ npx npm-update-all
 ```

+That downloads and runs the `npm-update-all` package.

 ## Open pages